vinibailo/TT-Game-Liste-2/README.md

 2. **Game loading:** On startup the server exchanges the configured Twitch credentials for an access token, downloads the IGDB catalogue page by page, and keeps duplicate entries so editors can process the raw feed exactly as supplied.
 Each row’s index becomes the “Source Index” that drives navigation.【F:app.py†L1515-L1654】
 3. **Cover discovery:** When a game already has a local or remote cover URL, the app tries to display it so editors can start from a reasonable crop.
 Fallback logic downloads remote images on the fly and converts them to inline JPEGs.【F:app.py†L104-L144】
 4. **Editing session:** For the active game the UI surfaces editable fields plus a live cropper.
 Any missing mandatory metadata triggers a warning toast so editors know what to fill in before saving.【F:templates/index.html†L37-L147】【F:static/main.js†L232-L305】
-5. **Saving:** On save the client crops the image to 1080×1080, posts the metadata and base64 cover to `/api/save`, and the server writes the record to SQLite while exporting the JPEG.
-The processed sequence counter increments so IDs remain contiguous.【F:static/main.js†L306-L353】【F:app.py†L248-L338】
+5. **Saving:** On save the client crops the image to 1080×1080, posts the metadata and base64 cover to `/api/save`, and the server persists the record through SQLAlchemy (MariaDB by default, SQLite only when `DB_LEGACY_SQLITE=1`) while exporting the JPEG.
+The processed sequence counter increments so IDs remain contiguous.【F:static/main.js†L306-L353】【F:app.py†L248-L338】【F:config.py†L126-L133】
 6. **Navigation:** Editors can move forward (`Next`), backward (`Previous`), skip troublesome entries, or jump to a specific index via API endpoints.
 A skip queue automatically revisits skipped games after 30 processed entries so nothing is lost.【F:app.py†L150-L357】【F:static/main.js†L245-L353】
 7. **Completion:** When every IGDB row is processed the API responds with a completion message, signalling that the batch is finished.【F:app.py†L318-L338】